 - EPICS Drivers

 - Nikon Elements Compatible

 The Control Loop Tuning window allows the response of a nanopositioning system to be optimized for various applications via adjustable control parameters.
 This may be necessary when external factors, such as load, change the dynamic characteristics of the nanopositioning system.
 The user can adjust the PID gains to achieve the desired step response.

 The user can command one axis (channel) while simultaneously monitoring additional axes.
 Up to four different control modes can be programmed per channel.
 Each control mode can store up to two notch filters and a 2nd integrator.

 The use of notch filters allow for higher PID gains to be used while keeping the system stable.
 The use of higher PID gains result in a faster step response.

-All nPoint controllers are equipped with a Digital Waveform Generator.
+nPoint LC.400 and C.400 nanopositioner controllers are equipped with a Digital Waveform Generator.
 The Waveform Generation can be used to generate periodic motion on any stage axis.
 Different periodic waveforms can be selected for each channel.
 User-defined waveforms can also be uploaded.

 The High Res Recording tab allows the user to record up to two seconds of high resolution data.
 The commanded position, the actual position and the position error for any channel can be recorded simultaneously.
 Two seconds of data is equivalent to 83333 data points.
 This allows the user to better understand how the control parameters affect position tracking errors, axes cross-talk, etc.